Anton4wave/Walmart-forecasting/README.md

 A couple of conclusions can be drawn:

--Firstly, the number of sales depends greatly on the month
+- Firstly, the number of sales depends greatly on the month

--Secondly, Walmart's sales are falling every year
+- Secondly, Walmart's sales are falling every year

--Thirdly, according to statistics, there are more sales during the weekend
+- Thirdly, according to statistics, there are more sales during the weekend

 ## Prediction